 Your Complete Tour Itinerary

-Please note that lunches are not included, so you can decide whether you’d prefer to stop at a restaurant or cafe for lunch, or whether you’d like us to take you to a supermarket where you can pick up a pre-packed lunch that you can eat on the go.
+Please note that meals/lunches are not included.
+We have included in the tour itinerary below some wonderful locations that you may wish to enjoy lunch.
+However, you are free to decide whether you’d like to have lunch at the suggested location each day, or whether you’d like to buy a prepacked lunch for each day’s tour.
 You can decide at the start of each day and we will be only too happy to accommodate your wishes.

-We will collect you from your overnight accommodation at 9.15am:
+We will collect you from your overnight accommodation in Inverness at 9.15am.

 Clava Cairns – is an exceptionally well-preserved group of prehistoric burial cairns and standing stones which were built around 4000 years ago.
 They include the famous large ‘split stone’.
 It’s these stones that lie near Culloden Battlefield, where the sounds of battle would have been heard on that fateful day, just as they were heard as Jamie and Claire said their goodbyes at the stones before he went into battle and she came back through the stone.

 Culloden Battlefield – where the last pitched battle was fought on British soil.
-We will give you a tour of the battlefield and take you to see the Fraser Stone, which is the gravestone for the Frasers who tragically fell on 16 April 1746.
-You are welcome to enjoy the Visitor Centre tour if you wish, for which there’s an admission fee of £11.
+We will give you a tour of the battlefield and take you to see the Fraser Stone, the gravestone for the Frasers who tragically fell on 16 April 1746.

 Past Life Regression – the first item on your itinerary for today is your own journey back in time… your past life regression, which will be held in a quiet, tranquil place in Culloden.
 This is optional, so it’s at your discretion whether you’d like to experience the past life regression or not.
 It doesn’t cost anything extra, so it’s open to you should you wish to try it.
 If you are touring with your partner or friend, then some or all of you are welcome to partake in the Past Life Regression sessions if you wish, either individually or as a group.
 There are many who feel a deep connection to particular places, yet are unable to explain why, and they find that exploring their past lives answers many questions for them…